A successful CRM implementation begins with setting clear, achievable goals that align with your business needs and team objectives.

 Planning

 We provide clear project planning tools from the beginning to enable the customer to review their key goals and requirements internally first.
-This then helps the project process go much quicker.
+This helps the project process go much quicker.
 It also allows you to have a fully configured system optimised for your business from start to finish within a very short space of time.
 During your project, we provide regular updates to give you a transparent view of how your CRM project is progressing.

 System setup

 In this stage, you map out your business process with your consultant.
 Use the goals originally set to think about your quick wins, your wish list and phasing of your project.
-At Gold-Vision we work with you to understand your business process and help you understand how best fit with the CRM.
-During the sales process, we will already have a good understanding of your requirements and processes including sharing any reporting, templates or data samples which you feel are important.
+At Gold-Vision, we work with you to understand your business process and help you understand how best fit with the CRM.

 Don’t just think about the fields that you want on your screens but also about workflow in the background and how to improve the way that your teams work.
 An automated workflow is something that you might think about at the beginning but typically you might come back to later on in your CRM lifecycle.